timothyf/resume-builder/README.md

  * Separation between content and data, all your resume information is an YAML file.
  * Uses your Gravatar picture.
+(OPTIONAL)
  * Fork this project for maintaining multiple versions of your resume in sync.
- * Markdown for formatting of the longer paragraphs.
+ * Markdown/HTML for formatting of the longer paragraphs.
  * You can preview your changes with Middleman's included server (with livereload).
  * Automatic PDF generation using [wkhtmltopdf](http://wkhtmltopdf.org).
  * Turnkey deployment to a `http://yourusername.github.com/resume` page with no configuration necessary.